Photon catalysis for general multimode multi-photon quantum state preparation: Assessment of the efficiency of the method

 \begin{proof} Denote $\stnorm{P_\psi}$ -- norm of the unnormalized quantum state corresponding to $P_\psi$ (this norm is equal, up to degree normalization, to the Bombieri \cite{BEAUZAMY1990219} norm).

 \end{proof}

-Such nonlinear behavior of the probability implies that in the most general case, after finding the Waring decomposition of the target polynomial, an additional optimization should be carried out to find the scaling factor that maximizes the probability of success.
+Such nonlinear behavior of the probability implies that in the most general case, after finding the Waring decomposition of the target polynomial, an additional optimization should be carried out to find the scaling factor $\alpha$ maximizing the probability of success.